-Implantable contraception is a small, flexible plastic tube containing hormones that doctors insert just under the skin of the upper arm.
+Implantable contraception (often called the birth control implant) is a small, flexible plastic tube containing hormones that doctors insert just under the skin of a girl's upper arm.
 The hormones delivered in this way can help protect against pregnancy for up to 3 years.

 One form of implantable contraception is currently available in the United States.
 It is a matchstick-sized flexible tube that can be left in place and protects against pregnancy for up to 3 years.